How we learnt to save money in Azure

 It all started in 2012.
 We were receiving more and more repeat requests related to managing and maintenance in Azure.

-As with all good teams, ours set out to bring together all the requests, reports and procedures they’d been dealing with, to create Cloud Control, a bespoke piece of software that enabled us to achieve two things.
+As with all good teams, ours set out to bring together all the requests, reports and procedures they’d been dealing with, to create Cloud Control (find out more about this in our history page), a bespoke piece of software that enabled us to achieve two things.

 First, ensure we deliver a whole solution to every customer, and second, to make that task repeatable.